Tida-Support/DCTL-TripleHueBend/README.md

 ## Blend Weight Control
 Each hue selection is paired with a Blend Weight slider, which allows colorists to tune the strength of each hue's influence.
 These sliders range from -1.0 to 1.0, enabling control over how strongly colors are drawn toward or pushed away from the designated target hues.

+##Saturation Controls for Each Hue
+To further refine the behavior of each target hue, new Saturation controls have been added:
+- Sat 1: Controls the saturation impact for Target Hue 1.
+This slider ranges from 0.0 to 2.0, enabling nuanced control over how saturated or muted the skintone target becomes.
+- Sat 2: Allows for saturation adjustments on Target Hue 2, influencing how much the opposite hue stands out or recedes.
+- Sat 3: Manages saturation for Target Hue 3, which can add vibrancy or softness to green tones.

 ## Saturation and Luminance Dynamics
 The DCTL also incorporates controls for adjusting saturation and luminance dynamics: